replikativ/incognito/README.md

 (def write-handlers (atom {user.Bar (fn [bar] ['user.Bar (assoc bar :c "banana")])})) (def read-handlers (atom {'user.Bar map->Bar}))
 ```
-*NOTE*: The syntax quote for the read handler which is necessary so you
+*NOTE*: The syntax quote for the read handler is necessary so you can
-can deserialize unknown classes.
+deserialize unknown classes.

 A write-handler has to return an associative datastructure which is
 internally stored as an untyped map together with the tag information.